 I’ve gathered information that I’ve taught and researched on mnemonics (strategies or techniques) to help your child remember information (and you too).
 There’s not just one strategy – there’s MANY, but there’s definitely help for your child to remember information!

-I’ll give you simple strategies and more advanced ones that are best suited for kids (but let’s be real, all ages can benefit from knowing some memory techniques)!
+I’ll give you simple strategies and more advanced ones (the advanced ones are at the end of this post) that are best suited for kids (but let’s be real, all ages can benefit from knowing some memory techniques)!
 You can also use multiple strategies to remember one piece of information.

 There are so many situations in which your child needs to remember information and one strategy does not fit them all.
 And everyone is different so what works for one person does not work for another.
 And as I mentioned earlier, sometimes you’ll need to create two or more different strategies for the same piece of information that your child is trying to remember.